 Ease of Setup

-The ease of mounting your antenna to the top of your vehicle and connecting it to your radio is another crucial aspect that can help prevent a lot of frustration.
-An antenna that is easier to set up will also be more beginner-friendly, since first-timers may not know all of the steps required.
+Of course, you want an antenna that’s simple to mount and easy to connect to your radio.
+An antenna that is quick to set up will also be more beginner-friendly, since first-timers may not know all of the steps required.

-To make things easier, you’ll typically want to purchase an antenna kit that comes with a mount, spring, and cable to help make your life simpler.
-Most of the time, these parts will already be attached, cutting down the number of steps in the assembly process.
+This means you would want to purchase an antenna kit that comes with a mount, spring, and cable to help make your life simpler.
+Most of the time, these parts will already be attached, which cuts down the assembly process.

-There are a few different types of mounts for CB antennas, ranging from permanent ones that are bolted on to the roof of your car to more temporary options.
-While glue used to be a popular option for antenna mounts, its tendency to degrade over time made it sub-optimal.
+There are a few different types of mounts for CB antennas, from permanent type ones that are bolted on to the roof of your car to more temporary type options.
+While any good glue used to be a popular option for antenna mounts, its tendency to degrade over time made it inadequate.

-The most popular current type of antenna mount is the magnetic variety, which is easier to attach and detach when you need to.
-Keep in mind that you’ll want to clean the roof of your vehicle before attaching an antenna with a magnetic mount, as it may scratch the paint otherwise.
+Currently, the most common type of antenna mount is the magnet-type variety, which is easier to attach and detach when you need to.
+Keep in mind that you should check and clean the roof of your vehicle before attaching a magnet mount antenna, or else it may scratch the paint.